EMOTION AI WEB APP FOR API

 – integrate the documentation page with other features

 – create interactive dashboards

-– improve the design by keep conducting more usability tests
+– improve the design by keeping conducting more usability tests

-Despite the challenges, finding solutions to uknown problems of new users was a great experience and I would like to thank my colleauge Rosa Chiacchio for the once again great collaboration!
+Despite the challenges, finding solutions to unknown problems of new users was a great experience and I would like to thank my colleague Rosa Chiacchio for the once again great collaboration!

 Special thanks to Nasos Katsamanis and Behavioral Signals, for trusting us and for giving us the opportunity to work on this state-of-the-art project.